Lesser white-fronted goose: Conservation

 The lesser white-fronted goose is considered an endangered species, but there are programmes to reintroduce animals into the wild to strengthen the population.
 Additionally it is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

 Fennoscandian population

 This genetically distinct population is now estimated at 20 breeding pairs or 60–80 total individuals at most.
 They breed in northern Norway and overwinter in Greece, Bulgaria and Turkey.
 There is a major stop-over site at Hortobágy National Park, Hungary, where the birds spend up to two months during autumn and one month during the spring migration.

 Another part of the Fennoscandian population breeds in northern Sweden.
-The population size in 2015 is estimated to about 15 breeding pairs or 40–50 individuals in all.
+The population size in 2015 was estimated to about 15 breeding pairs or 40–50 individuals in all.
 These birds follow a western migration route and spend the winter in Netherlands and Germany.
 According to the IUCN Red List in 2015, the conservation status of this population is Critically Endangered.